fleandrei/Flashloan_Eidoo/README.md

 * In the client folder, launch the server:
 `npm run start`
 * Click on _connect Metamask_ button to connect to Metamask provider.
 This step may take a few seconds.
-* On the first form, select the asset you wnt to perform a flash loan on
+* On the first form, select the asset you want to perform a flash loan on.
-* You may need to fund the MyFlashLoan_V2 contract with liquidty in order to be able to perform the flashloan
+* You may need to fund the MyFlashLoan_V2 contract with liquidty in order to be able to perform the flashloan.
 * On the second form, enter the amount you want to borrow and perform the flashloan.
 A Toast should pop up on the rigth side and confirm your flashloan has been performed correctly.